CarlFlo/blacklisterBot/README.md

 This Discord bot can automatically remove images that are posted.
 Once the image has been checked against the database and identified as being banned so will it be removed.

-The bot checks images with four techniques and can thus detect alterations, making attemps to fool the bot more difficult.
+The bot checks images with four techniques and can thus detect alterations, making attemps to fool the bot and bypass the blacklist difficult.

 Each individual detection thresholds can be edited in the configuration file.